Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Discussion

 \section{Discussion}

 Several assumptions were made to simplify the coagulation collisional growth integrals analytically.
-Specifically, in the Kn $\ll$ 1 regime we assumed the Cunningham slip factor was well defined at the mean particle size which is generally not the case, especially for a broad distribution where the slip factor can be significant for the larger particle population.
-In the Kn $\gg$ 1 regime, no further assumptions were required to produce a solution.
+Specifically, in the Kn $\ll$ 1 regime we assumed a linear Cunningham slip factor which has around a 10\% error near the Kn $\sim$ 1 transition regime.
+Possibilities to improve accuracy in this regime would be to fit a quadratic equation to the Cunningham slip $\beta$ function which would still enable an analytic solution, but increase the number of gamma correction terms in the Kn $\ll$ 1 coagulation rate expression.
+In the Kn $\gg$ 1 regime, beyond fitting for the $H$ factor, no further assumptions were required to produce a solution.
 For gravitational coalescence, we assumed the collisional efficiency factor was well defined at the mean particle size.
 However, this assumption may not be entirely accurate, particularly in the Kn $<$ 1 regime, where efficiency factors can vary widely, including reaching zero.
 Should the efficiency factor vary significantly from the average value across the size distribution, we can expect a significantly altered overall coalescence rate to those presented here.
 Accounting for these additional effects analytically or through a numerical or interpolation approach and relaxing the assumptions may be possible in the future, but is beyond the scope of the current study.